-We could upgrade CEZ's rating if the government continues to provide strong support; the company's fundamental strength remains commensurate with at least its current Baseline Credit Assessment (BCA) of baa2; and it implements adequate measures to mitigate risks arising from the development of new nuclear plants.
+In view of the negative outlook, upward pressure is currently unlikely.
+Over time, upward pressure could build if the government continues to provide strong support and the company's fundamental strength remains commensurate with at least its current BCA of baa2.
+In addition, CEZ would have to implement adequate measures to mitigate risks arising from the development of new nuclear plants.